npnorman/gaussian_elim/README.md

 #### Functions:

-* Input the matrix (take it in from the user and represent it using a 2D list in python)
 * Define elementary row operations:
     * Scale: multiply a row by a scalar value
     * Interchange: swap two rows